bishnoipk01/assignment/P2-django_app/README.md

   Update a specific user (admin or the user themselves).

 - **DELETE /api/users/<int:pk>/**
-  Delete a specific user (admin only).
+  Delete a specific user (admin or the user themselves).

 **Token Authentication:**